jelias2/EKS-infura-webserver/README.md

   * I chose a cloud enviroment as opposed to local for two reasons
   1. To remove low latency advantages that come with local deployments as this would interfere with test results
   1. To scale my server as beyond the resources of my local machine
 * Once the service was deployed I used the k6 tool to perform load testing.
 The load-test tested a single api endpoint and slowly scaled up and down the traffic.
-The following coniguration was used.
+The following coniguration was used and can be found in the ```load-tests/load-test-configuration/remote-load-config.json``` See k6 options for more details [here](https://k6.io/docs/using-k6/options/)
 ```
 Stage 1: { duration: "10s", target: 10 } Every second for 10 second, 10 users requesting would make a request
 Stage 2: { duration: "30s", target: 200 } Every second for 30 second, 200 users requesting would make a request